In the health care system, the first contact that a person with a health concern has is with their family physician or family nurse.

 The family physician together with the family nurse:

 - monitors child’s progress and persons with chronic conditions;

 - refers patients for tests and takes analyses;

 - makes home visits, if necessary;

 - gives advice on care, injuries or intoxications and in terms of preventive measures to all persons included in their practice list.

-Every health insured citizen of Estonia has a family physician.
-Insured persons can choose their own family physician, in order to do so, find a family physician you wish to start going to.
+Every citizen of the Republic of Estonia and alien staying in Estonia on the basis of a residence permit has the right to register in the practice list of a family physician and change a family physician on the basis of a written application.
+You can choose your own family physician, in order to do so, find a family physician you wish to start going to.
 Information about which family physicians closest to your place of residence is available on the website of the Health Board or the Health Insurance Fund.
 After that, submit an application (pdf, 113 kB, in Estonian) directly to the chosen family physician to be included in their practice list.